WilliamHFrench/CSE2102_Lab3/README.md

     Press edit Readme to see the correct structure

-## 3. Place the PizzaStoreTest file with AppTest.java in the test direectory and place all other files with App.java within the main directory.
+## 3. Place the PizzaStoreTest file with AppTest.java in the test directory and place all other files with App.java within the main directory.
 Both are located within src.

 ## 4. Run the program with mvn clean and mvn test.